-Ted Decker (GSIA 1993), President and Chief Operating Officer of The Home Depot, presented virtually on April 13, 2021, as part of the W.L.
+Ted Decker (MSIA ’93), President and Chief Operating Officer of The Home Depot, spoke on April 13, 2021, as part of the W.L.
 Mellon Speaker Series at the Tepper School.

 Despite only recently emerging from the other side of a tumultuous year that included strategizing and leading The Home Depot through a historic supply-chain calamity caused by an unprecedented global pandemic, Ted Decker, the company’s President and Chief Operating Officer, joined the W.L.
 Mellon Speaker series as the final speaker of the 2020-21 edition.

 Alejandro Villanueva (MBA ’19) moderated the insightful virtual coffee chat for the Carnegie Mellon community.
 The two discussed topics ranging from fishing to football to literature, though the key focus was on the wisdom Decker gained since attending Carnegie Mellon three decades ago.